 Some of the wedding rituals which the Muslim Bengalis follow include Henna or Mehandi ceremony, Turmeric ceremony, and Nikah.
 In Henna ceremony, the Henna designers make beautiful designs on the bride’s hands and feet by applying Henna paste through cones.
 The paste, once dried, is washed away, which leaves its color for a few days.
 During Turmeric ceremony, women apply the raw-turmeric-paste on the bride’s skin, which makes the bride appear more beautiful.
 Nikah can be called the main wedding ritual during what the Registrar asks the couple’s consent for the marriage and makes them sign the marriage contract.

-The Bengali marriages glorify the Bengali culture.
+The Bengali life partner marriages glorify the Bengali culture.
 They go through the valuable traditions and rituals and tie couples in a “loving” relationship.

 Web Design by WeblinkIndia.NET